top of page

 ABOUT THE PROGRAM

-AACI Student Connect in partnership with JAFI pairs Jewish university students from Israel and the diaspora to bridge the large disconnect.
+AACI Student Connect in partnership with JAFI has paired over 300 Jewish university students from Israel and the diaspora to bridge the large disconnect.
 The program allows participants to explore their Jewish identity, creates real human connections between Jews in Israel and in the Diaspora and provides the resources for the participants to continue their Jewish journey.

 This program connects students from Israel and around the world, for 1:1 online conversations.